quantcast/android-measurement/README.md

 #### Event Labels ####

-Most of Quantcast's public methods have an option to provide a comma separated list of labels.
+Most of Quantcast's public methods have an option to provide a single `String` label or a `String[]` of labels.
 A label is any arbitrary string that you want associated with an event.
 The label will create a second dimension in Quantcast Measure audience reporting.
 Normally, this dimension is a "user class" indicator.
 For example, use one of two labels in your app: one for user who have not purchased an app upgrade, and one for users who have purchased an upgrade.

 While there is no constraint on the intended use of the label dimension, it is not recommended that you use it to indicate discrete events; in these cases, use the `logEvent(eventName)` method.